silentnoisehun/gemini-live/README.md

 *   **Google Search Integration**: The `gemini-2.0-flash-live-001` model performs Google searches on request for up to date information.
 *   **Code Execution:** The model is able to execute python code to do complex computations for you, and show you both text and image output such as `matplotlib` graphs.
 *   **Image upload:** Including from the camera on mobile devices.
+*   **Context preservation:** The discussion output, along with uploaded images and code execution source and results, is preserved across Stop/Start Listening.
 *   **Single-Page Application:** The entire client-side logic resides within a single HTML file (`gemini-live.html`), simplifying deployment and enhancing user experience.
 *   **Client-Side JavaScript:** The core functionality, including voice capture, transcription, and interaction with the js-genai API, is implemented in JavaScript, making the application highly responsive.
 *   **Secure API Key Management:** Utilizes Flask to securely manage the API key by setting it as a cookie.
 The user is asked to provide their own key, preventing the need to hardcode an API key or run in to rate limits.